Force over Distance: Chapter 21

 “I’m still waiting to hear how we’re going to be docking,” Volker said mildly.

 “Just initiate the protocol.”
-Rush’s tone was a smooth drape over sharp irritation, but Young could feel something else coming through their link.
+Rush’s tone was a smooth drape over sharp irritation, but Young sensed something else coming through their link.
 Anxiety, maybe?

-“You don’t want to talk through it first?”
+“You don’t wanna talk through it?”
 Brody asked.

-“If you’re wrong, and you can’t match the frequencies, when the shields collide we could be looking at the kind of explosive power you’d get with a hydrogen bomb,” Volker said.
-“I, for one, would like to know how exactly you plan on accomplishing this frequency-matching business.
+“If you’re wrong, and you can’t match the frequencies, when the shields collide, we’d be looking at the kind of explosive power you’d get from a hydrogen bomb,” Volker said.
+“I, for one, would like to know how you plan on accomplishing this frequency-matching business.
 I don’t think that’s too much to ask.”

 Rush didn’t reply.